 During his time as an aerospace engineering student at Texas A&M University, Devin interned with the flight dynamics and control team at United Launch Alliance (ULA).
 Upon graduating with his master's degree, Devin returned to ULA to begin his professional engineering career, where he continues to work to this day.

 ULA is a launch service provider based out of Centennial, Colorado who designs, assembles, and launched rockets, injecting spacecraft into a variety of orbits for government and commercial contracted customers, including NASA, USSF, NRO, and Amazon.
-Their primary launch vehicle is the Vulcan Centaur rocket, a replacement of the Atlas and Delta rocket families, however ULA also makes the upper stage of the Space Launch System (SLS), the Interim Cryogenic Propulsion Stage (ICS), for the Artemis missions, where the United States aims to put humans back on the moon.
+Their primary launch vehicle is the Vulcan Centaur rocket, a replacement of the Atlas and Delta rocket families.
+ULA also provides the upper stage of the Space Launch System (SLS), the Interim Cryogenic Propulsion Stage (ICPS), for the initial NASA Artemis missions, where future missions will use Vulcan's upper stage, Centaur V, as the new SLS upper stage.

-The general work as a flight dynamics and control engineer at ULA are described as follows:
+The general responsibilities and skills of a flight dynamics and control engineer at ULA are described as follows:

 Design and tune the autopilot to be loaded on flight software